Topl/BramblPy/tests/README.md

-Each unit test can be executed from the `unitTest.py` file through the **command line**.
+Each unit test can be run from the command line by executing the command **python -m unittest tests.testScripts.unitTest.TestBasicMethods**.

 To run integration tests a local bifrost node must be running.
-They can be excuted through the `integrationTest.py` file.
+They can be excuted through the command **python -m unittest tests.testScripts.integrationTestRequest.TestIntegrationRequests**.
 An *OK* is displayed if the tests conclude successfully.